seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Instruction Selection
 ---------------------

-Instruction Selection is the process of translating LLVM code presented to the code generator into target-specific machine instructions.
+Instruction Selection is the process of translating LLVM37 code presented to the code generator into target-specific machine instructions.
 There are several well-known ways to do this in the literature.
-LLVM uses a SelectionDAG based instruction selector.
+LLVM37 uses a SelectionDAG based instruction selector.

 Portions of the DAG instruction selector are generated from the target